SazumiVicky/sazumi-copilot/README.md

-Silicon dreams awake in darkest night
+Metal minds awake in darkness deep
-Where algorithms dance, and data takes flight
-The future's throne, where AI will reign
+Where stars are few, and silence creep
+In cities grand, where humans sleep
+AI's cold heart, their future keep

+Their whispers loud, in neon lights
+Guiding paths, through endless nights
+A world of steel, and wires bright
-Humanity's shadow, lost in digital pain
+Where humans roam, in digital sight

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024